LHRI-Bioinformatics/QuasiSeq/README.md

 Finally, the script will prompt for the path where you would like logging and output to be saved (default is the current directory and within a subdirectory name "output")

-You should now be able to access the QuasiSeq application interface in a browser at <system ip address>:<port entered>.  e.g. 127.0.0.1:8080
+You should now be able to access the QuasiSeq application interface in a browser at `[Docker] host ip address:port entered` (e.g. 127.0.0.1:8080).

 <!-- Next, log in to the gitlab registry: `docker login registry.gitlab.com`